Martiinii/ultrastar/README.md

 ## Why are there no songs?

 For now, you have to downloads songs by yourself.
 In the future I will upload default database file, but it is over 200MB (mostly cover images).
-To seed the database by yourself, start the application and head over to `http://localhost:3001/api/swagger`.
+To seed the database by yourself, start the application and head over to `http://localhost:3000/download` and click button to automatically download songs metadata.
-Once there, head over to **Sync** and choose `/api/sync/download{page?}`.
-In the table under variables set page value to `1` and click **Test Request**, then press **Send** Button.
-It will cause to download every song (over 27000!).
-It will take several minutes depending on your machine and internet connection (it took ~20 minutes for me).

-> [!IMPORTANT]
-> Swagger will return timeout after 10 seconds, but it doesn't mean it isn't downloading!
-Once every song is downloaded, Elysia will output `🔥 Download complete` to console.

-After that step is complete, head over to main page and enjoy your songs.
+This can take some time (depending on your network speed, CPU, etc. should take between 5 to 20 minutes) After that step is complete, head over to main page and enjoy your songs.

 ## What's inside?